onechiporenko/lair/README.md

 ### One way relationships

-Methods `Factory.hasOne` and `Factory.hasMany` takes two arguments.
-However you may set `null` as second parameters.
+Methods `Factory.hasOne` and `Factory.hasMany` take two arguments.
+However you may set `null` as second parameter.
 In this case records will be related in one way:

 ```javascript
 const squad = Factory.create({